 If you make the survey anonymous, you won't be able to address any topics directly with employees.
 This can make it difficult to take action on the feedback you receive, both positive and negative.

 For example, an employee may say they’re looking for advancement opportunities.
 Rather than being able to discuss this with the individual directly, you may need to address it company wide.

 It's important to weigh the options and decide what's best for your team.
 No matter what approach you take, employee engagement surveys can be very beneficial for companies of all sizes.

-Whether you decide to address concerns directly with employees or make changes to company policy, it's crucial that you show your team that their voices are being heard.
+Whether you decide to address concerns directly with employees or make changes to company policy, it's crucial that you address employee feedback in one form or another.